- Circuit Court

 Mary L. Wagner -- Division Seven

-Prior to her appointment Wagner practiced Memphis law firm Rice, Amundsen & Caperton PLLC, where she has worked in general practice with an emphasis on family law and non-profit/business organization and defense.
-Other areas of her practice included personal injury and probate.
+Prior to her appointment Wagner practiced with the Memphis law firm Rice, Amundsen & Caperton PLLC, where she had a general civil litigation practice.
 While at the firm, she taught at the Cecil C. Humphreys School of Law at the University of Memphis from 2012-2014 as an adjunct professor, teaching second-year law students advanced skills in legal writing and oral advocacy and first-year students legal writing, research and analysis.

-Before joining Rice, Amundsen & Caperton, Wagner was at the Leitner, Williams, Dooley and Napolitan firm.
-She was a law clerk from 2009-2010 for Judge Steven Stafford of the Tennessee Court of Appeals, law clerk for Judge Robert L. Childers in the Shelby County Circuit Court from 2008-2009 and worked as an extern in 2008 with the U.S. Attorney’s office for the Western District of Tennessee.
+Before joining Rice, Amundsen & Caperton, Wagner practiced with a regional insurance defense firm.
+She served as a law clerk from 2009-2010 for Judge Steven Stafford of the Tennessee Court of Appeals, law clerk for Judge Robert L. Childers in the Shelby County Circuit Court from 2008-2009 and worked as an extern in 2008 with the U.S. Attorney’s office for the Western District of Tennessee.
 Wagner was a research assistant in 2007 for Prof. Andrew McClurg during law school.

 Back to Circuit Home